Wolframfriele/ripe-alerts/README.md

 ```python
 #  station = Station(PostgresInterface())
 ```
-2. Build all component images with Docker, using the command:
+2. Build all component images with Docker, by using the command:
 ```bash
   docker-compose
 ```
 3. Open Docker.
-4. Start the application, and go to the Webserver-container and open the Command Line Interface (CLI).
+4. Start the application and go to the Webserver-container to open the Command Line Interface (CLI).
-5. Migrate the database, using the following command:
+5. Migrate the database, by using the command:
 ```bash
   python manage.py migrate
 ```